api-platform/docs/client-generator/index.md

 ![Screencast](images/client-generator-demo.gif)

-*Generated React and React Native apps, updated in real time*
+## Generated React and React Native Apps, Updated in Real Time

 It is able to generate apps using the following frontend stacks: